-(1) Candidates who successfully complete the final assessment phase of a Bachelor's or Master's degree programme (cf. in particular Section 24(1), item 1) shall be issued with a certificate, typically a transcript of records, in German and English.
-At a minimum, this certificate shall include the grades achieved in the modules taken, the final overall grade awarded, the name of the degree programme and the title and grade awarded for the Bachelor's or Master's thesis.

-(2) The certificate will be issued when requested by the candidate.
-If no request is received within one year after the Bachelor's or Master's thesis was examined, the Examination Board may expedite the issuing of the certificate.

-(3) In addition to the information presented in Subsection (1) above, the subject-specific regulations may require the certificate to list the areas of specialization studied, other student attainments and the results achieved.

-(4) As a rule, the certificate will be signed by the Chair of the Examination Board.
-The certificate shall also bear the date of the final assessment or examination and the date on which it was signed.

-(5) Students attain the degree of Bachelor of Science (B.Sc.) or Master of Science (M.Sc.) upon receipt of the formal graduation certificate.

-(6) The formal Bachelor's or Master's graduation certificate shall contain the date of the final assessment or examination, the date on which it was signed and the name of the degree programme.
-As a rule, the formal graduation certificate will be signed by the Chair of the appropriate Examination Board and by the Dean of the Faculty and shall bear the faculty seal.
+- (1) Candidates who successfully complete the final assessment phase of a Bachelor's or Master's degree programme (cf. in particular Section 24(1), item 1) shall be issued with an examination certificate, typically a transcript of records, in German and English.
+At a minimum, this certificate shall include the grades achieved in the modules taken, the final overall grade awarded, the name of the degree programme and the title and grade awarded for the Bachelor's or Master's thesis. - (2) The examination certificate will be issued when requested by the candidate.
+If no request is received within one year after the Bachelor's or Master's thesis was examined, the Examination Board may expedite the issuing of the examination certificate. - (3) In addition to the information referred to in Subsection 1 above, the subject-specific examination regulations may specify that the examination certificate shall also list the areas of specialization studied, other student attainments and the results achieved. - (4) As a rule, the examination certificate will be signed by the Chair of the Examination Board.
+The certificate shall also bear the date of the final assessment or examination and the date on which it was signed. - (5) Students attain the degree of Bachelor of Science (B.Sc.) or Master of Science (M.Sc.) upon receipt of the formal certificate of graduation. - (6) The certificate of graduation for a Bachelor's or Master's degree shall contain the date of the final assessment or examination, the date on which it was signed and the name of the degree programme.
+As a rule, the certificate of graduation will be signed by the Chair of the appropriate Examination Board and by the Dean of the Faculty and shall bear the faculty seal.
 Only one of the degree qualifications (B.Sc. or M.Sc.) may be awarded.
-The subject-specific regulations may contain additional provisions.

-(7) Graduates will be issued with a diploma supplement when they receive their formal graduation certificate.
+The subject-specific examination regulations may contain additional provisions. - (7) Graduates will be issued with a diploma supplement when they receive their certificate of graduation.

-V. Final provision
+V. Final provisions